 Skip to Main Content

 Cancer is a complex disease that can start in any part of your body and spread elsewhere.
-Despite years of research, the precise cause of cancer is not known, although there are usually many contributing factors.
-Making certain lifestyle choices, therefore, can go a long way toward preventing cancer.
-While changing habits is no guarantee that you won't get cancer, it can improve your odds.
-These same lifestyle changes can also help prevent heart disease and stroke, maximize your overall health, and possibly improve your quality of life.
+Despite years of research, theprecise cause of most cancers is not known, although there are usually many contributing factors.
+Making certain lifestyle choices,therefore, can go a long way toward preventing cancer.
+While changing habits is no guarantee that you won't get cancer, itcan reduce your risk.
+Some of these same lifestyle changes, such as stopping smoking, can also help prevent heart disease and stroke, maximize your overallhealth, and possibly improve your quality of life.

 Before starting, you should gather the following information, if you have it: